nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 ## It's very young

 Kubernetes definitely feels very young and still a work-in-progress.
-Many of the critical features I relied on, like the third-party extensions for letsencrypt, and the GCP ingress controller that automatically configured Google's Cloud Load Balancer from within Kubernetes, are marked as beta and subject to change.
-Kubernetes is changing rapidly, and documentation from a month ago may already be out of date, and there are very few public examples of robust, complex, setups to learn from.
+Many of the features I relied on, like the third-party extensions for letsencrypt, and the GCP ingress controller that automatically configured Google's Cloud Load Balancer from within Kubernetes, are marked as beta and subject to change.
+Kubernetes is changing rapidly, and documentation from a month ago may already be out of date, and there are very few public examples of nontrivial setups to learn from.

 The third-party resource ecosystem is still very new and evolving; I had to switch from Kelsey Hightower's `kube-cert-manager` to the new `PalmStoneGames` implementation, and that one is still [missing features](https://github.com/PalmStoneGames/kube-cert-manager/issues/37) that I could really use.
-I'm completely sold on the potential of this ecosystem, but it remains mostly potential.
+I'm completely sold on the potential of this ecosystem, but it remains mostly potential at this point.

 Security is another area where it seems like there's work to be done.
 Kubernetes secrets